 So my justification was “ok, if half of bloggers who have done this before DID NOT use primer, and their cabinets look great, then maybe I’ll be ok without it.”

-To understand how to paint laminate cabinets, you need to understand a little about laminate.
+To understand how to paint kitchen cabinets or cupboards, you need to understand a little about laminate.

 Here is the problem; the outer part of laminate cabinets (most of the time this is a product called melamine, which is a form of plastic) are created from a thin film.
 This film is bonded to the exterior surface of the pressed wood and it's created to be resistant to anything bonding to it.
 So you can see why primer is very important when trying to paint over the "film," which is practically plastic.